kkipngenokoech/100_days_of_code/JAVASCRIPT/javascript_DOM/README.md

 it has properties and methods. document is an object of the window and so: `window.document`

+HTML document is structured as a JavaScript Object.
+Every HTML element has a different properties which can help to manipulate it.
+It is possible to get, create, append or remove HTML elements using JavaScript.

 ## properties of document object.
 ![document properties](/JAVASCRIPT/javascript_DOM/images/dom.jpg "document properties")